elaforge/karya/doc/derivation.md

 Calls that want randomness can use the various calls in 'Derive.Call.Util' to get a pseudo-random number.
-The number depends soley on the random 'Derive.Environ.seed', so if the seed is the same, the number will always be the same.
+The number depends soley on the random 'Derive.EnvKey.seed', so if the seed is the same, the number will always be the same.
 The seed is hashed with each stack frame as it is added, so each event should get a unique stream of random numbers, even if it winds up being called more than once.
 However, the seed is an environ value, and if you